 Remember that many of these foods, especially fruits, starchy veggies, and beans, can be a part of many low carb diets.
 The amount you can eat depends on your level of carb restriction.

-There’s a bunch of different low carb diets, each with its own recommended carb intake.
+There are a bunch of different low carb diets, each with its own recommended carb intake.

 Here’s a 1-week menu for a very low carb ketogenic diet.
 This plan contains less than 50 grams of carbs per day.